parasgodhani01/waste_classification/README.md

 ## Project Overview

 This project is a part of our capstone project at **St. Clair College**, focused on developing a machine learning-based image classification system to accurately identify and categorize different types of waste.
-The ultimate goal is to support environmental sustainability through efficient waste segregation and management using deep learning techniques and with the use .
+The ultimate goal is to support environmental sustainability through efficient waste segregation and management using deep learning techniques.

 We are a team of five members collaborating on this project:
 - Paras Godhani